hemanthdk1/saucedemo/README.md

 Completed the assignment as per the steps provided

-Getting Started: For easiest way to getting started, extract this project and open it from Eclipse
+Getting Started: For easiest way to getting started, extract this project and open it from Eclipse or any IDE of your choice which supports Java

 Then Do a run on test in : testRunner class using Junit Test, Mean to say run as Junit Test